 Degenerative back conditions are spinal changes that most often occur during the aging process, usually after age 40, and they can sometimes result after repeated injuries to the area such as sprains, strains and overuse.
 Sometimes patients experience degenerative conditions that are asymptomatic, and some individuals develop painful problems as their spines change.

-The following are several different spinal disorders that can develop because of degeneration, presented by the Santa Monica back surgeons at The Spine Institute Center for Spinal Restoration.
+The following are several different spinal disorders that can develop because of degeneration, presented by the Santa Monica spine surgeons at The Spine Institute Center for Spinal Restoration.

 Degenerative Disc Disease